Or not, depending on whom you ask

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Budget Makers Face Real Choices".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Budget Makers Face Real Choices".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.